sugy17/village-project/APISpecs.md

     "title-n":"", ////Title of the current section.
     "normal-n": "",//markdown data to be displayed.(Will mostly contain textual data and styling info,incase something goes wrong ,might contain an image link also (in markdown )
     "image-n":{
-      "link": "", //link to image (plane link and not in markdown) "textUnderImage": "", //markdown data to be displayed under the image
+      "encoded_string": "", //base64(byte stream decoded to utf-8) encoded image (plane link and not in markdown) "textUnderImage": "", //markdown data to be displayed under the image
       }
     "normal-n": "",//markdown data to be displayed.(Will mostly contain textual data and styling info,incase something goes wrong ,might contain an image link also (in markdown )